 In addition, Marc was appointed to chair the Select Committee on the Census, leading the Assembly's efforts in preparing California for the 2020 Census.
 It's critically important that every Californian is counted in the Census, which is used to determine the number of seats each state has in the House of Representatives as well as distribute more than $675 billion of federal funding every year to state and local governments.

 Marc also serves on the following Assembly Standing Committees: Transportation; Jobs, Economic Development and the Economy; Privacy and Consumer Protection; and Governmental Organization.

-Marc Berman is a council member for the City of Palo Alto.
-A lawyer by training, Marc is the former Development Director at the Silicon Valley Education Foundation, a non-profit focused on STEM education and closing the achievement gap in public schools in Silicon Valley.
+Prior to his election to the State Assembly, Marc was an elected member of the Palo Alto City Council.
+A lawyer by training, Marc also worked at the Silicon Valley Education Foundation, a non-profit focused on STEM education and closing the achievement gap in public schools in Silicon Valley.

 As chair of the Finance Committee, Marc worked with the Office of Management and Budget to create the Budget in Brief.
 Rather than expect residents to sort through 800+ pages of budget documents, the Budget in Brief provides the public with an easy to understand 7-page overview of Palo Alto’s $470 million budget, increasing transparency and public awareness of how their money is spent.

 Marc graduated from Georgetown University with a degree in Political Science.
 While in college, Marc served as a summer analyst in the Voting Section of the Civil Rights Division of the Justice Department.
 Marc went on to graduate from law school at the University of Southern California, where he was elected president of the Student Bar Association and served for two years on the Southern California Law Review.